Apple says won't release watchOS 2 on Wednesday

-(Reuters) - Apple Inc (AAPL.O) said it won’t release watchOS 2, an updated operating system for the Apple Watch, on Wednesday as planned after it discovered a bug in development.
+REUTERS - Apple Inc said it won’t release watchOS 2, an updated operating system for the Apple Watch, on Wednesday as planned after it discovered a bug in development.

 A company spokeswoman said the bug was taking longer to fix than expected.
 “We will not release watchOS 2 today but will shortly,” the spokeswoman said.